mmccroskey/MistLegacy/README.md

 #### The Problems CloudKit Creates

 CloudKit is all about storing Records, so it's no surprise that `CKRecord` lies at the core of its implementation.
-Like CloudKit as a whole, `CKRecord` is intentionally designed to be flexible, and so it acts as a highly mutable container for content: `CKRecord`'s property names and even its type (`recordType`) are all defined as Strings, and all properties of `CKRecord` are optional.
+Like CloudKit as a whole, `CKRecord` is intentionally designed to be flexible, and so it acts as a highly mutable container for content: `CKRecord`'s property names, its identifier (`CKRecordID`), and even its type (`recordType`) are all defined as or ultimately backed by Strings, and all properties of `CKRecord` are optional.
 While this certainly makes things flexible, it has a very significant downside -- it's all too easy to make careless typos when developing with `CKRecord`, and since these typos occur in raw Strings, they'll never be caught by the compiler and thus will likely result in subtle and hard-to-notice runtime errors.
-It also means that you may end up writing lots of code to ensure that certain properties always have a value, since CloudKit won't enforce that for you.
+It also means that you may end up writing lots of code to ensure that certain properties always have a value, and that that value is of a certain Type, since CloudKit won't enforce that for you.

 CloudKit also supports a just-in-time schema in development, meaning that you can create your app's schema simply by submitting objects to CloudKit that match it.
 Again, this makes things very flexible, but has the downside that a simple typo (e.g. listing a `CKRecord`'s `recordType` as `"Todos"` in one part of your code, but as `"Todo"` in another) can cause you to have a different schema than you intended, and leave you with data distributed in bizarre ways across your Container.
 And besides, most developers settle on a schema for the app quite early on in development, and then don't change it unless they're already making other major changes to their codebase (e.g. as part of making a major new version of their app).